Australian state declares emergency, faces 'catastrophic' fire danger

 Premier Gladys Berejiklian said declaring a state of emergency was a precautionary measure to ensure “everyone is as safe as possible.”

-“For heaven's sake stay away from bushland tomorrow,” she told reporters in a press conference on Monday, asking residents to heed advice from emergency services.
+“For heaven's sake, stay away from bushland tomorrow,” she told reporters in a press conference Monday, asking residents to heed advice from emergency services.
 “You might think you are OK and a few minutes later you won’t be."

 New South Wales Police said Monday that some fires may start and spread so quickly there may be little time to get out.